dreamfactorysoftware/df-hadoop/API_DOC.md

   ```
 - Name: `as_access_list` <br>
   Data type: `boolean` <br>
   Description: Returns a list of the resources for role access designation.
+Does not work with `as_list`, `zip`
   Output if true:
   ```json
   {